mosip/k8s-infra/logging/README.md

 Note: Before running the `install.sh` script please make sure the `values.yaml` is updated.

 ## Install logging operator.
-There are two ways to install monitoring app as given below:
+There are two ways to install logging operator as given below:

 ### Using Helm charts: